dietzy1/termify/README.md

 3. Request necessary permissions
 4. Redirect back to the application

-Your credentials are securely stored for future sessions.
+Your token is stored for future sessions.

 ## 🎮 Usage